Kasthuri (TV series): Supporting

-Broadcast

-The series was broadcast in Sri Lanka in the Tamil Channel Shakthi TV.

 Production

 Ekta Kapoor decided to produce a village based serial in Indian Television using Sun Network to telecast the serial.
 At first Kalyanee was produced on Gemini TV in the year 2005 Gayathri Sastry, the fame of Metti Oli who played as lead role in that serial.
 After the success of serial, she planned to remake the series Kalyanee.
 Later it was remade as Kasthuri on Sun TV.
 Easwari Rao played the role of Kasthuri, and the series was accepted by all people including villagers.